znkbnk/React-5-ShoppingCart/README.md

-Step 1: Set up the project

-Create a new React project using Create React App or any other boilerplate.
-Install React Router if you haven't already:

-Step 2: Create the Item component

-Create a new file Item.js in the 'components' folder.
-Implement the Item component that represents a single item in the shopping cart.
-The Item component should display the item name, price, quantity, and buttons for increment, decrement, and remove.

-Step 3: Create the ShoppingCart component

-Create a new file ShoppingCart.js in the 'components' folder.
-Implement the ShoppingCart component that acts as the container for the shopping cart.
-The ShoppingCart component should keep track of the list of items in the cart using React state.

-Step 4: Implement the remove item handler

-In ShoppingCart.js, add a handler function handleRemoveItem that removes an item from the cart when the remove button in the Item component is clicked.
-The handler should update the state to remove the selected item from the list.

-Step 5: Implement the increment and decrement handlers

-In ShoppingCart.js, add handler functions handleIncrementItem and handleDecrementItem that handle the increment and decrement operations when the corresponding buttons in the Item component are clicked.
-The handlers should update the item's quantity in the state accordingly.

-Step 6: Display the total price

-In ShoppingCart.js, add a section to display the total price of all items in the cart.
-Calculate the total price based on the quantity and price of each item in the cart using the calculateTotalPrice function.

-Step 7: Create the Checkout component

-Create a new file Checkout.js in the 'components' folder.
-Implement the Checkout component that represents the checkout page.
-This component can include a checkout form, shipping details, and other information.

-Step 8: Set up routing

-In App.js, import the BrowserRouter, Route, Switch, and other components from react-router-dom.
-Add the navigation links for Home (Shopping Cart) and Checkout.
-Set up the routes for the ShoppingCart and Checkout components.

-Step 9: Styling

-Create a new file styles.css in the 'src' folder and add basic styling to the components.
-Import the CSS file into App.js to apply the styles to the entire app.

-Step 10: Test the app

-Run the development server and test the app to ensure that all buttons and handlers work as expected.
-Test different scenarios like adding items, removing items, incrementing/decrementing quantities, etc.
+Step 1: Set up a new React project:

+Open your terminal or command prompt.
+Create a new folder for your project: mkdir shopping-cart-app Change to the project folder: cd shopping-cart-app Initialize a new React app: npx create-react-app .
+Start the development server: npm start

+Step 2: Install react-router-dom package:

+In your terminal, run: npm install react-router-dom

+Step 3: Create the components:

+Inside the src folder, create a new folder called components.
+Inside the components folder, create three files: App.js, ShoppingCart.js, and Checkout.js.

+Step 4: Implement Item component (Item.js):

+In Item.js, create a functional component named Item.
+The Item component should receive props: item, onRemove, onIncrement, and onDecrement.
+The component should render the item name, price, quantity, and three buttons: one for removing the item, one for incrementing the quantity, and one for decrementing the quantity.

+Step 5: Implement ShoppingCart component (ShoppingCart.js):

+In ShoppingCart.js, create a functional component named ShoppingCart.
+The ShoppingCart component should receive props: cartItems, onRemove, onIncrement, and onDecrement.
+The component should display all the items in the cart using the Item component.
+Implement the handleRemoveItem, handleIncrementItem, and handleDecrementItem functions to update the cartItems state accordingly.
+Calculate the total price of all items and display it at the bottom of the cart.

+Step 6: Implement Checkout component (Checkout.js):

+In Checkout.js, create a functional component named Checkout.
+The Checkout component should receive props: cartItems and totalPrice.
+Display the details of all items in the cart, similar to the ShoppingCart component.
+Display the total price at the bottom of the checkout page.
+If cartItems is empty or not available, display the message "Cart is empty or state data is missing."

+Step 7: Update App.js:

+In App.js, create a functional component named App.
+Import the necessary components: ShoppingCart and Checkout.
+Create the cartItems state using the useState hook, and initialize it with an array of item objects.
+Create the handler functions (handleRemoveItem, handleIncrementItem, and handleDecrementItem) to update the cartItems state.
+Implement the calculateTotalPrice function to calculate the total price of all items in the cart.
+Set up the routing using react-router-dom:
+Wrap the Routes component with a Router component.
+Define two routes: one for the shopping cart ("/") and one for the checkout page ("/checkout").
+For each route, render the corresponding component (ShoppingCart for "/" and Checkout for "/checkout").
+Pass the necessary props to the ShoppingCart and Checkout components.

+Step 8: Add CSS styling:

+Create a new file named styles.css inside the src folder.
+Write the provided CSS styles in the styles.css file to style your components.
+Import the styles.css file into the index.js file to apply the styles to the entire application.

+Step 1: Test the application:

+Go to the browser and open http://localhost:3000 to see the shopping cart page.
+Click the "Checkout" button to navigate to the checkout page and see the items and total price.